 Faculty Suite J, Room 135

-Commercial Banking, Asset Backed Securities, Financial Institutions, Fair Lending and Mutual Funds, Mortgage Finance, Credit Scoring/Credit Risk Modeling, Small Firm Finance
+Commercial Banking, Asset Backed Securities, Financial Institutions, Fair Lending and Mutual Funds, Mortgage Finance, Credit Scoring/Credit Risk Modeling, Small Firm Finance, Teaching and learning

 - American Finance Association